-On the ground floor of 63 City there is a particularly good up-market food court (more expensive restaurants are higher up) where I enjoyed some tasty Bibimbap, a popular Korean meal which consists of a bowl of warm white rice topped with sautéed and seasoned vegetables, beef, a fried egg, and chili pepper.
-You stir the the ingredients together thoroughly just before eating.
+On the ground floor of 63 City, there is a particularly good up-market food court (more expensive restaurants are higher up) where I enjoyed some tasty Bibimbap, a popular Korean meal which consists of a bowl of warm white rice topped with sautéed and seasoned vegetables, beef, a fried egg, and chilli pepper.
+You stir the ingredients together thoroughly just before eating.
 A delicious and nutritious meal which I will definitely try to learn to cook when I have time.

 Also on the ground floor is the extensive Sea World aquarium with all sorts of exotic aquatic life, including these rather sad looking penguins.
 I always have mixed feelings about keeping animals in cages, especially when all they can do is wander round in circles, it’s a bit of a pitiful experience.
 At least the occupants here seemed to be well looked after and in good condition; the sea lions even appeared to enjoy putting on their little display.